 When it comes to weight training for seniors, higher intensity levels refer to the amount of effort and energy that is put into the exercise.
 This means that seniors should aim to push themselves to a greater level of intensity than they would for a regular workout.
 The intensity of the workout can be increased by increasing the amount of weight used or the number of sets and reps, or by performing the exercises at a faster pace.

-While, a lower intensity level means training with lighter weights, fewer repetitions, and longer rest times between sets when it comes to weight training for seniors.
+While a lower intensity level means training with lighter weights, fewer repetitions, and longer rest times between sets when it comes to weight training for seniors.
 Lower-intensity training is designed to help seniors build strength and improve their physical abilities without putting extra strain or stress on their bodies.

 Lower-intensity training can include the use of body weight exercises, such as squats and lunges, as well as the use of light weights or resistance bands.
 This type of training is also beneficial for those who are just starting out with a weight training program, or for those who are looking to maintain their current level of strength and maintain muscle.